The Turn Off the Lights is a popular browser extension, and it’s possible that your language is not translated. But you can help us today!

 - Interaction with fellow members and provide feedback or suggest a better string

-When you reach this guideline, you will be automatically contact by us.
+When you reach this guideline, you will be automatically contacted by us.

 I translate Turn Off the Lights, can I now be in the credits?